-- 1. Create a Pull Request from your Fork to the Develop branch. - 2.
-Update the checklists in the Pull Request description. - 3.
+- 1. Fork the Github repository and make a branch off of the develop branch - 2.
+Create a Pull Request from your Fork back to the develop branch. - 3.
+Update the checklists in the Pull Request description. - 4.
 Reference which issues this Pull Request is resolving.